 GNT: Open short based on strategy

 The strategy of the base config opened the original position.
 It soon met the profit requirements, the position was sold, and a short position was opened.
-The second time the Hopper bought GNT, the rate is almost exactly the same as during the first buy, but since the Hopper kept tracking the coin, it quickly made another 2.2% profit by buying back GNT.
+The second time the Hopper bought GNT, the rate was almost exactly the same as during the first buy, but since the Hopper kept tracking the coin, it quickly made another 2.2% profit by buying back GNT.

 NANO: Trailing stop-short

 The shorting process can continue as long as your "remove short after X time" or "Do not buy back on loss" has been triggered.
 The example above shows that NANO kept being bought and sold with a profit.
 Afterward, the short position was open for too long, and it was removed, stopping the shorting process.

 It is recommended to use shorting first in a paper trading hopper to experience how the different settings impact your trading.

 Dollar Cost Averaging (DCA) is a tool to get rid of bags (loss-making positions), as well as a great strategy to have a better buying price over a longer period.